udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

 *Security and accident protection*

-1. What would you recommend to Trey Research on how to mitigate accidently deleting production workloads?
+5. What would you recommend to Trey Research on how to mitigate accidently deleting production workloads?
 If that were to happen, what would the proper procedure be to identify who deleted the resource?

 How can we ensure our deployments meet Azure security best practices, and how can we protect our Production workloads even in the event that the security perimeter is compromised?

 *E-commerce developer team*

-1. Identify a solution to provide access to a development environment that would be suitable for contingent staff for the e-commerce team:
+6. Identify a solution to provide access to a development environment that would be suitable for contingent staff for the e-commerce team:

     -   What steps are needed to allow access to the environment?

-    -   What would be needed to automate the environment to speed up onboarding?
+    -   What would be needed to automate the environment to speed up on-boarding?

     -   What options could you propose to allow access for remote employees?
 Specifically, how could they access resources on the ECommerceDev network but nothing else on the Azure network?

-2. What cost control options would you propose to put in place to otimaze this environment?
+7. What cost control options would you propose to put in place to optimize this environment?

 **Prepare**